D4KU/smorgasbord/README.md

 other maps and remove them if they fall under a given threshold.
 Similarity is computed by summing the absolute distances between each pair of UV coordinates in both compared maps.

+### Force Apply Transform

+`[Object mode] Object > Apply`

+Circumvents the restriction that an object's transform can't be applied to its mesh if that mesh is shared with other objects.
+After applying the active object's transform to the mesh, the local transform of other instances is updated so that they stay in place.
+If other objects are selected besides the active one, this compensation transformation is only applied to instances within the selection.

+Instead of setting the pivot point to the world origin, it can alternatively be set to the cursor.
+This results in the same behaviour as the built-in `Set origin to 3D cursor` operator, with the distinction that other instances are updated so that they don't jump around.

+### Force Apply Modifier

+`[Object mode] Object > Apply`

+Circumvents the restriction that modifiers can't be applied to linked data.
+The data block is copied, the given modifier applied to it, and then the original data block is overwritten with the copy for every selected object.
+If no object is selected in addition to the active one, all objects in the scene are considered selected.